JetSetIlly/Gopher2600/README.md

 ## Hand Controllers

-Joystick, paddle and keypad inputs are supported.
-Currently, only joysticks and paddles for the left player are available but keypad input is available for both players.
+Stick, paddle and keyboard inputs are supported.
+Currently, only sitck and paddles for the left player are available but keyboard input is available for both players.

-#### Gamepad

-For conveniece the joystick and paddle can be controlled through a gamepad.
-For the joystick, use the left thumbstick or the DPad.
-Any of the face buttons will act as the joystick's fire button.

-To control the paddle use the left and right analogue triggers.
-Note that you will need to 'waggle' the triggers a couple of times for the emulator to detect that you want to switch to the paddle.
+### Stick

+The stick is the most common control method for `Atari 2600` games.
+The stick can be operated with the DPad or left thumbstick of a [gamepad](#gamepad) or by the cursor keys on your computer's keyboard.
+Fire button is the keyboards space bar or any of the gamepad's face buttons.

+### Paddle

-The console's reset switch can be triggered with the gamepad's start button.
+The paddle can be controlled with the mouse or [gamepad](#gamepad).

-#### Without A Gamepad

-As an alternative to the gamepad, the joystick can be controlled with the cursor keys of the keyboard.
-The spacebar will act as the joystick's fire button.

-The paddle can be accessed with the computer's mouse.
-First, capture the mouse by right-clicking the emulator's window and then waggle the mouse a few times to tell the emulator that you want to switch to the paddle.
-The left mouse button is the paddle's fire button.

-Once captured, press the right mouse button to release the mouse and return mouse control to your desktop,
+In the case of the mouse, the mouse must be [captured](#mouse-capture).

+Neither of these input methods is a perfect replacement for a real paddle however and which device is used depends on the game.
+For some games, the triggers will suffice but other games will perform better when using the mouse.

+`Nightdriver` is an example of a game that plays well with the triggers, whereas `Circus Tricks` is better played with the mouse.

-### Keypad
+### Keyboard

-Keypads for both player 0 and player 1 are supported.
+Keyboard for both player 0 and player 1 are supported.

 |   |p0|   |   |p1|   |
 |:-:|:-:|:-:|:-:|:-:|:-:|